2014cb22-del/CS3/README.md

 ## Section 3 – How to Reproduce Our Results

-If you want to reproduce our analysis and see all the figures and tables from our project, follow these steps:
+If you want to reproduce the analysis and see all the figures and tables for this case study, follow these steps:

 1. **Get the Repository**
    - Clone the repo using Git: